spirali/spirali.github.io/content/blog/music1/index.md

 ## Conclusion

-We have derived four scales with different approaches and different properties.
-In the next part we explore the properties of large and small steps that occur in Scale 1 and 2.
+We have derived four different types of scales using different approaches, resulting in different properties.
+In the next part, we will explore the properties of the large and small steps that occur in Scale 1 and Scale 2.